jSwords91/FlowPilot/.ipynb_checkpoints/README-checkpoint.md

 # FlowPilot
-A package to help Data Engineers and Data Scientists organise their code
+A package to help Data Engineers and Data Scientists organise their code.

+This encourages modular code, organises projects effortlessly, and aids in production.

 # Organise your code automatically

 ## Import